 (ii) Information disclosed in response to paragraphs (1)-(4) of the Gas Pipeline Coordination section of Section 22, Attachment K, Declaration of Completion of Generation Resource Summer Weatherization Preparations and Natural Gas Pipeline Coordination for Resource Entities with Natural Gas Generation Resources, submitted to ERCOT in accordance with Section 3.21.1, Natural Gas Pipeline Coordination Requirements for Resource Entities with Natural Gas Generation Resources for Summer Preparedness and Summer Peak Load Season.
 The Protected Information status of Resource Outage information shall expire as provided in paragraph (1)(c) of Section 1.3.1.1.

+3.1.4.8 Resource Forced Outage Report

+(1) Three days after each Operating Day, ERCOT shall post to the ERCOT website a report that identifies each Forced Outage, Maintenance Outage, or Forced Derate of a Generation Resource or Energy Storage Resource (ESR) that occurs during, or that extends into, that Operating Day.
+At a minimum, the report shall contain:

+(a) The Resource name;

+(b) The Resource unit code;

+(c) The Resource’s fuel type;

+(d) The type of Outage or derate;

+(e) The Resource’s applicable Seasonal net maximum sustainable rating;

+(f) The available MW during the Outage or derate;

+(g) The effective MW reduction due to the Outage or derate;

+(h) The start date/time and the planned or actual end date/time; and

+(i) The entry in the “nature of work” field in the Outage Scheduler for each Outage or derate.